Even though the company banned the incentivized review on Amazon in 2016, sellers and buyers are still dealing with fake reviews.

 Amazon released a policy reminder to sellers on Seller Forums 3 years later, which directed sellers to remove all verbiage soliciting for a POSITIVE review from product packaging and inserts.
 It also reminded sellers that urging customers to contact the seller before leaving a bad review is against Amazon policy.

 Despite the company’s efforts to control language that incentivizes reviews, the issue remains unsolved.

-Incentivized Reviews Just Keep Coming Up
+Incentivized Review Just Keep Coming Up

 Although Amazon has taken an aggressive stance on manipulating reviews on both the customer and Amazon seller side of the issue, it seems as though neither side is reaping the benefits of an unbiased shopping experience.

-How Incentivized Reviews Affect Sellers
+How an Incentivized Review Affect Sellers

 Amazon reviews are important for sellers because it’s one of the leading factors that the site’s algorithm takes into consideration when ranking products, according to our optimization experts.